iFAST Share Price Is Hitting New Highs: Is It Still Worth Investing in the Fintech Company?

 The following shows how iFAST’s net revenue, net profit, and operating cash flow (excluding China, which is still loss-making and is at its infant stages) have grown in the past couple of years (the company has a 31 December year-end):

 iFAST also continues to generate copious amounts of free cash flow.
-For FY2019, free cash flow stood at S$7.5 million, up from S$6.7 million in FY2018.
+For the first nine months of 2020, free cash flow stood at S$21.7 million, up more than 200% from S$6.6 million a year ago.

 iFAST’s Dividend History